javiercanoes4/cli-file-compressor/README.md

 git clone https://github.com/javiercanoes4/cli-file-compressor.git
 ```

-* Build with Cargo as if you were running the executable:
+* Run with Cargo as if you were running the executable:
 ```
 cd ./cli-file-compressor
 cargo run -- --help